nfsn/nfsn-apiclient-php/README.md

 # nfsn-apiclient-php

-PHP bindings for the NFSN API.
+PHP bindings for the NearlyFreeSpeech.NET API.

 ## Installation